JonathanMEdwards/subtext10/doc/language.md

 }
 x = 1 polarity() // = 'positive'
 ```
-A try-block contains a sequence of blocks called _clauses_, separated by the `else` keyword.
-Try clauses are do-blocks.
+A try-block contains a sequence of code blocks called _clauses_, separated by the `else` keyword.
 The first one will be evaluated, and if it succeeds its value becomes the value of the entire try-block, ignoring all the other clauses.
 But if the first clause rejects, then the second clause will be evaluated, and if it succeeds it supplies the value of the try-block and skips the rest.
 Successive clauses are evaluated until one succeeds.

 If none of the clauses succeeds the try-block crashes.
 This is considered a programming error: a try-block must exhaustively test all possible cases.  _In the future we will try to infer exhaustiveness statically, but for now it is a dynamic check._ To allow none of the clauses to succeed, the statement `else reject` is placed at the end of the try-block.
 For example: